dribnet/purvs/README.md

   * `lineLength` : length of the line
   * `lineAngle` : orientation of the line (either vertical or horizontal)

-I am not sure yet if this will be the idea I continue with for the rest of the project but I think it could look really cool.
-I could add more shapes to it or add in some yellow to create more variation in the letters.
-I will have to do some more research into the Mondrian art style.
+My next step will be to set up the editor file to make it easier to create new letters.